 - Executive Vice Presidents and Senior Vice Presidents – 3x annual base salary;

-- Vice Presidents – 1x annual base salary; and
+- Vice Presidents (in the executive compensation band) – 1x annual base salary; and

 - Non-Management Directors - 5x annual retainer fee.